coveooss/terragrunt/README.md

 ]
 ```

 Then, terragrunt will try to assume the roles until it succeeded.
-Note that the last role could be optionally set to an empty string to ensure that at least one role
+Note that the last role could be optionally set to an empty string to
-is satisfied.
+ensure that at least one role is satisfied.
 Empty strings means to continue with the user current role.

 The `assume_role` configuration could be defined in any terragrunt configuration files.
-If it is defined at several level, the leaf configuration will prevail.
+If it is defined at several level, the leaf
+configuration will prevail.

 ### Conditional execution of a project

 It is possible to set conditions that must be met in order for a project to be executed.
-To do so, the following block must be defined in the terragrunt.hcl:
+To do so, the following block must be defined in the terragrunt configuration file:

 * All conditions within a `condition` attribute must be true to apply the rule (logical and between elements).
 * If any block marked `ignore_if_true` is true, the code is not executed (logical or between elements).